ryanayip/Retro_Game_Store_Site/README.md

 ### D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+File Path: src/main/resources/templates/about.html
+Lines: All

-Added the view for the about page under src/main/resources/templates/about.html.
+Added the view for the about page.
 Used the same bootstrap styling as the other pages.

-Added a Controller under src/main/java/com/example/demo/controllers/AboutController.java Used the annotation @GetMapping to map the method "showAbout" to handle GET requests for the endpoint "/showAbout"
+File Path: src/main/java/com/example/demo/controllers/AboutController.java
+Lines: All
 Created the showAbout method which returns the view about.html.
+Used the annotation @GetMapping to map the method "showAbout" to handle GET requests for the endpoint "/showAbout"

 ### E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.